LehuyH/slasho/docs/README.md

   },
 } as Command<CommandInteraction>;
 ```
-Alternatively, you can pass commands as an array in configarution directly
+Alternatively, you can pass commands as an array in configuration directly
 ```ts
 {
   token: "YOUR_TOKEN",